yfinkelstein/node-zookeeper/README.md

 const client = createClient();
 ```
-The client is ready when connected to a ZooKeepr server:
+The client is ready when connected to a ZooKeeper server:
 ```javascript
 client.connect(config, () => {});
 await client.on_connected();